Illinois Apprentice vs Youth Hunting License Explained

 Although Illinois does not currently require Apprentice hunters to complete a hunter safety course, we recommend taking one anyway.

-A comprehensive and state-specific hunter education course, like those offered by us here at ilearntohunt, better prepares young hunters with the critical foundational skills they need for safe firearms handling, species identification, local regulations, conservation, and ethical hunting practices like fair chase.
+A comprehensive and state-specific hunter education course, like those offered by us here at ilearntohunt for Illinois, better prepares young hunters with the critical foundational skills they need for safe firearms handling, species identification, local regulations, conservation, and ethical hunting practices like fair chase.

 Youth License holders do not need to complete a hunter safety course as long as they are accompanied by an adult (over age 21) with a current Illinois hunting license.